-SOCIAL STUDIES 8 MSS--08
+SOCIAL STUDIES 8 (MSS--08)

 This course offers students an opportunity to explore world history during the time period of the 7th century to 1750.
-Students will use historical and geographical thinking concepts such as cause and consequence, and patterns and trends to frame their study of the innovations, political systems, cultural shifts, exchanges, explorations, and colonization (to name a few).
-Topics of study may include European Feudalism and the Crusades, the Islamic and Ottoman Empire expansion, the exertion of power in Middle Ages, innovations of the Renaissance, and the impact of global exploration and European settlement on Indigenous societies.
+Students will use historical and geographical thinking concepts such as cause and consequence, and patterns and trends to frame their study of the innovations, political systems, cultural shifts, migrations, exchanges, and explorations (to name a few) of many cultures.
+Topics of study may include the Barbarian invasion and the Dark Ages, European Feudalism and the Crusades and the Black Plague, the Islamic and Ottoman Empire expansion, Golden Age of China-Tang Dynasty, Feudal Japan-Edo Period, and Renaissance and Reformation.
 Current events will also be discussed regularly to develop critical and political thinking competencies.

-SOCIAL STUDIES 9 MSS--09
+SOCIAL STUDIES 9 (MSS--09)

 This course offers an in-depth study of significant events, developments, places, and people in the years 1750 to the lead up to WWI in the early 20th century in Canada and around the world.

-Students will investigate a wide variety of topics that may include discriminatory policies and historical wrongs in Canada, such as the Head Tax and the Komagata Maru incident; revolutions and conflicts (for example: the American Revolution, industrialization, the Chilcotin War); and case studies of nationalism, such as Japan.
-Topics about Canada that stretch beyond this time-period may include Canada's physiographic features and the consequences of colonialism on indigenous people.
+Students will investigate a wide variety of topics that may include British Imperialism and the early colonization of Canada including the impact of the fur trade; discriminatory policies and historical wrongs in Canada, such as Residential Schools, the Komagata Maru, the Chinese Head Tax, and discrimination toward refugees fleeing persecution and; revolutions and conflicts (for example: the French Revolution, American Revolution, Industrial Revolution, the Gold Rush / Chilcotin War in British Columbia); and case studies of nationalism, such as Japan.
+Topics about Canada that stretch beyond this time period may include Canada's physiographic features and the consequences of colonialism on Indigenous people and their successful efforts to self-govern.
 Students will continue to develop historical and geographical competencies learned in grade 8.

-SOCIAL STUDIES MSS--10
+SOCIAL STUDIES (MSS--10)

 This course examines significant global and Canadian events, developments, people, and places beginning with WWI through the lenses of historical and geographical thinking competencies.
 Students will investigate topics of interest up to present day that may include Canadian identity, autonomy, economy, and governance; discriminatory policies and injustices in Canada, such as Residential schools and internments; First Peoples' governance in Canada; Truth and reconciliation in Canada; case studies of international and domestic conflict and cooperation (for example: WWI, WWII, NAFTA, the Quiet revolution, the Oka crisis; the League of Nations, NATO); climate change; and urbanization.